adelolmo/hd-idle/README.md

 ## Background

-The motivation to port hd-idle to Go comes directly from my lack of knowledge in C and the need to use "ata" api to set devices to stop.
+The motivation to port hd-idle to Go comes directly from my lack of knowledge in C and the need to use `ATA` api to set devices to stop.

-The original hd-idle written by Christian Mueller relies on the SCSI api to work.
+The original hd-idle written by Christian Mueller relies on the `SCSI` api to work.
 For whatever reason it managed to stop permanently only one of the three external WD hard drives connected to my Raspberry Pi.

 hdparm on the other hand was able to stop always the three drives without any problems.
-It uses ATA api calls to do the job.
+It uses `ATA` api calls to do the job.
 So my idea was to replicate hdparm's api call and add it to hd-idle itself.

 ## Install